wesleycamargo/azure-docs.pt-br/articles/remoteapp/remoteapp-images.md

     ms.date="08/15/2016"
     ms.author="elizapo" />

-# O que são as imagens de modelo do RemoteApp do Azure?
+# <a name="what-is-in-the-azure-remoteapp-template-images?"></a>What is in the Azure RemoteApp template images?

 > [AZURE.IMPORTANT]
-O RemoteApp do Azure está sendo descontinuado.
-Leia o [comunicado](https://go.microsoft.com/fwlink/?linkid=821148) para obter detalhes.
+> Azure RemoteApp is being discontinued.
+Read the [announcement](https://go.microsoft.com/fwlink/?linkid=821148) for details.

-Sua assinatura do RemoteApp do Azure inclui três imagens de modelo:
+Your Azure RemoteApp subscription includes three template images:

 - Windows Server 2012
-- Microsoft Office 365 ProPlus (assinatura do Office 365 necessária)
+- Microsoft Office 365 ProPlus (Office 365 subscription required)
-- Microsoft Office 2013 Professional Plus (somente avaliação)
+- Microsoft Office 2013 Professional Plus (trial only)

-> [AZURE.IMPORTANT]Sua assinatura do RemoteApp do Azure concede o acesso ao software nas imagens, com exceção do Office 365 ProPlus, que requer uma assinatura separada, e do Office 2013, que não pode ser usado na produção.
-Isso significa que você pode compartilhar os programas ou aplicativos nas imagens de modelo com seus usuários.
-Por exemplo, se você criar uma coleção que usa a imagem do Windows Server 2012 R2, poderá publicar o System Center Endpoint Protection para que os usuários acessem por meio do RemoteApp.
+> [AZURE.IMPORTANT]Your Azure RemoteApp subscription grants you access to the software in the images, with the exception of Office 365 ProPlus, which requires a separate subscription, and Office 2013, which cannot be used in production.
+This means that you can share the programs or apps on the template images with your users.
+For example, if you create a collection that uses the Windows Server 2012 R2 image, you can publish System Center Endpoint Protection for users to access through RemoteApp.
 >
-> Confira os [Detalhes de licenciamento do RemoteApp](remoteapp-licensing.md) para obter mais informações.
-Consulte também [Usando o Office com o RemoteApp do Azure](remoteapp-o365.md) para obter informações de licenciamento do Office.
+> Check out the [RemoteApp licensing details](remoteapp-licensing.md) for more information.
+And [Using Office with Azure RemoteApp](remoteapp-o365.md) for the Office licensing info.

-Leia mais para obter detalhes sobre o que cada imagem contém.
+Read on for details on what each image contains.

-## Windows Server 2012 R2 (“a imagem baunilha")
+## <a name="windows-server-2012-r2-("the-vanilla-image")"></a>Windows Server 2012 R2  ("the vanilla image")
-Essa imagem é baseada no sistema operacional para Data Center Microsoft Windows Server 2012 R2 e tem as seguintes funções e recursos instalados para atender aos requisitos de imagens de modelo RemoteApp do Azure:
+This image is based on Microsoft Windows Server 2012 R2 Datacenter operating system and has the following roles and features installed to meet the requirements for Azure RemoteApp template images:

-- .NET framework 4.5, 3.5.1 e 3.5
+- .NET Framework 4.5, 3.5.1, 3.5
-- Experiência Desktop
+- Desktop Experience
-- Serviços de tinta e manuscrito
+- Ink and Handwriting Services
 - Media Foundation
-- Host de sessão de área de trabalho remota
+- Remote Desktop Session Host
 - Windows PowerShell 4.0
 - Windows PowerShell ISE
-- Suporte a WoW64
+- WoW64 Support

-Esta imagem também tem os seguintes aplicativos instalados:
+This image also has the following applications installed:

 - Adobe Flash Player
 - Microsoft Silverlight